kevinresol/ufront-nodejs-guide/README.md

 #### Repo structure

 The `minimal` folder contains a set of minimal examples.
-The scope of each of these minimal examples is very confined, so readers can easily identify the minimum code required for a certain feature.
+The scopes of these minimal examples are very confined, so readers can easily identify the minimum code required for a certain feature.

 More to come...